Free online energy converter

 Notes

-- Electronvolt conversions involve very large or very small numbers; the converter uses scientific notation for those values automatically.
+- Electronvolt conversions involve very large or very small numbers; the converter uses scientific notation automatically.

-- Calorie and kilocalorie values follow the thermochemical definition (1 cal = 4.184 J) used in chemistry and physics, not the international table calorie (4.1868 J).
+- Calorie values follow the thermochemical definition (1 cal = 4.184 J) used in chemistry and physics, not the international table calorie (4.1868 J).

 - Results are rounded to 6 significant figures.